Acres of Potential

 Stroud Veg Boxes

-Our veg bags are back!
-We offer three bag sizes, packaged in reusable tote bags, to suit different household sizes and budgets.
-We have expanded our pick-up points, bags can now be collected from: Hammonds Farm on Wick Street, The Long Table in Brimscombe, The Prince Albert in Rodborough and Meadows in Painswick.
-We’re also hoping to offer home delivery in the future.
-If you’d like to suggest a pick-up point, or have any ideas or suggestions for creating your ideal local organic veg bag, please email Athene.
+We have expanded our pick-up points, boxes can now be collected from: Hammonds Farm on Wick Street, The Long Table in Brimscombe and The Prince Albert in Rodborough and our market stall at Dursley and Frampton.
+We also offer home delivery.
+If you’d like to suggest a pick-up point, or have any ideas or suggestions for creating your ideal local organic veg box, please email Stuart.
 For updates on what is happening in the market garden and across the farm, you can sign up for our newsletter below.

 Volunteers